Easy Tips for Planning a Healthy Diet and Sticking to itIn This Article

-- Good sources of fiber include whole grains, wheat cereals, barley, oatmeal, beans, nuts, vegetables such as carrots, celery, and tomatoes, and fruits such as apples, berries, citrus fruits, and pears—more good reasons to add more fruit and vegetables to your diet.
+- Good sources of fiber include whole grains, wheat cereals, barley, oatmeal, beans, nuts, vegetables such as carrots, celery, and tomatoes, and fruits such as apples, berries, citrus fruits, and pears.

 - There is no fiber in meat, dairy, or sugar.
 Refined or “white” foods, such as white bread, white rice, and pastries, have had all or most of their fiber removed.

-- An easy way to add more fiber to your diet is to start your day with a whole grain cereal, such as Fiber-One or All-Bran, or by adding unprocessed wheat bran to your favorite cereal.
+- An easy way to add more fiber to your diet is to start your day with a whole grain cereal or add unprocessed wheat bran to your favorite cereal.

 How fiber can help you lose weight

 Since fiber stays in the stomach longer than other foods, the feeling of fullness will stay with you much longer, helping you eat less.
-Eating plenty of fiber can also move fat through your digestive system at a faster rate so that less of it can be absorbed.
-And when you fill up on high-fiber foods, you'll also have more energy for exercising.
+Fiber also moves fat through your digestive system quicker so less of it is absorbed.
+And when you fill up on fiber, you'll also have more energy for exercising.